ibm-cloud-docs/vpc/bare_metal_server_faq_s390x.md

 {: #faq-s390x-bare-metal-4}
 {: faq}

-The s390x bare metal servers are available in the US East (Washington DC) region with plans to expand to other regions.
+The s390x bare metal servers are available in the Brazil (São Paulo) region with plans to expand to other regions.

 ## Do I need to configure multiple network interfaces on an s390x bare metal server to support the full 10 Gbps bandwidth?
 {: #faq-s390x-bare-metal-5}